FoxCouncil/VintageHive/README.md

 Vintage Hive By @FoxCouncil
 ======

 This project tries to help alter the modern internet to work on really old computers and systems, with a focus on cleaning the rough edges and bringing in multiple sources of archival internet data.
+Browse the web like you are back in 1999, or have access to modern encrypted websites from Windows 95 (_just don't login to your bank with this!_)

 # Table Of Contents